MG-RAST/Retina/documentation/README.md

 <p>Dumps the content of the stm.DataStore to a new window.
 If the content is saved to a file, it can later be loaded by the file_upload.</p>

+<h3>save_as (data, filename)</h3>

+<p>Opens a 'save as' file dialog and stores the data passed under the filename passed.</p>

 <h3>get_objects({repository, type, id, options})</h3>

 <p>This will retrieve one or more objects from the specified repository.
 The function returns a promise, which is fulfilled once the data is loaded into the storage.
 If no repository is passed, the default repository will be used.
-The stm will make an api call, using the repositories base url, appending the type and optioanl id as path parameters.
+The stm will make an api call, using the repositories base url, appending the type and optional id as path parameters.
 Options will be passed as query parameters.
 All returned data objects will be put into the storage organized under the type passed in the type parameter.</p>

 <p>If you want to provide visual feedback on the loading progess from the get_objects function, you can place a div with the id 'progressIndicator' into your page that contains a div with the id 'progressBar'.
 The indicator will be set to visible when data load occurs.
 The progressBar field will show the amount of data that has been loaded so far.</p>